 Nickel ore primarily occurs in two forms: sulphide and laterite.
 Historically, a majority of the world's nickel production has come from sulphide deposits due to the general preference for simple processing technology, whereas nickel mined from laterite ores has faced technical issues in processing which has led to cost pressures.
 The majority of the world's nickel resources are hosted in laterite ores which are increasingly providing a greater source of supply.
-In 2013, estimated global refined nickel production was 1.98 Mt, according to Wood Mackenzie, with almost 60% of the world's nickel production coming from laterite deposits compared to one-third of nickel production in 1985.
-The six largest nickel producing nations represent over 70% of global mined nickel production according to Wood Mackenzie.
+In 2014, estimated global refined nickel production was 1.97Mt, according to CRU, with over 60% of the world's nickel production coming from laterite deposits compared to one-third of nickel production in 1985.
+The six largest nickel producing nations represent over 70% of global mined nickel production according to CRU.

-Mined Nickel Production by Ore Type - 2013e
+Mined Nickel Production by Ore Type - 2014

-Mined Nickel Production by Country - 2013e
+Mined Nickel Production by Country - 2014